Who We Are

 Gallaudet University created the “Deaf Eyes” project to bring deaf history to the public and expand understanding of U.S. history.
 The project is multi-faceted and includes the:

-History Through Deaf Eyes documentary takes a straightforward look at life for people who are part of the cultural-linguistic group, use American Sign Language, and often define themselves as "Deaf" — with a capital, and cultural, "D" — and deaf people who, for a variety of reasons, do not identify with the Deaf cultural community.
+The documentary Through Deaf Eyes takes a straightforward look at life for people who are part of the cultural-linguistic group, use American Sign Language, and often define themselves as "Deaf" — with a capital, and cultural, "D" — and deaf people who, for a variety...

 We Are Equal Exhibit